 You also don’t need to work in an industry that is frequently dangerous to be eligible for workers’ compensation.
-A lot of claims do result from industries like construction or manufacturing, but an office worker can also file a workers’ comp claim if they are hurt at work.
+A lot of claims do result from industries like construction or manufacturing, but an office worker can also file a workers’ compensation claim if they are hurt at work.

-If you have questions about your injuries in relation to your workers’ comp benefits, contact a workers’ compensation lawyer in Mableton.
+If you have questions about your injuries in relation to your workers’ compensation benefits, contact a workers’ compensation lawyer in Mableton.
 John Foy & Associates helps injured workers all throughout Georgia, and we can give you a FREE consultation today.

 What About Psychological Damages?